Olympia Oyster Restoration

 In 2015 several efforts were taken to improve spawning and settlement of larval as well as studying the distribution of newly settled oyster larvae.
 Spawning pools were constructed to trap and retain seawater on the outgoing tides and thereby provide an enhanced environment with warmer water and Pacific oyster shells as settling material for the Olympia oyster larvae.
 In addition, shell strings were used as settlement and recruitment tools.The larval connectivity study utilized the attribute that Olympia oysters brood their larval internally for a couple of weeks before releasing them as a way to track the settlement and distribution of Olympia oysters.

 A survey conducted in August 2015 found that the Olympia oyster bed had increased to cover an estimated 0.67 acres.
-Similar surveys conducted in August 2016 and September 2017 found that the oyster bed had increased to a size of approximately 0.74 acres and 1.05 acres, respectively.
-The restoration effort will continue in the years to come and it has so far been successful with the Olympia oysters thriving on the Sequim Bay tidelands.
+Similar surveys have been conducted annually and in 2018 the Olympia oyster bed covered an areas of 1.5 acres.
+However, a sizable proportion of the bed (about 0.5 acres) is outside the restoration site.
+The restoration effort will continue in the years to come to increase the density of oysters within the bed and to extent the bed to cover the whole 1.5 acres of the restoration site.

 As part of the restoration effort Clallam MRC has funded oyster seed, an educational brochure about restoration of the Olympia oyster and a summer intern in 2014 and 2015.